 Environment Variables

-Gerbil uses a few environment variables, which affect the behaviour of the runtime and toolchain:
+Gerbil uses a few environment variables, which affect the behaviour of the runtime and toolchain.

 GERBIL_PATH